yantra-core/YCraft.js/ReadMe.md

 blah blah , remove? better summary?
 As you can see, this opt-in realism design allows for ideal development of contraptions for gaming.

+## Immediate Mode and Tick Mode

+Immediate Mode Behavior: In immediate mode, actions and their effects are processed instantly.
+For example, pressing a button would immediately trigger any connected LED lights without the need to call .tick().

+Tick-based Mode Behavior: In tick-based mode, the system requires the .tick() method to be called to advance the state, allowing for time-dependent behaviors.

 # Termonologies